 Analysts across the globe use ratios such as Return on Equity (ROE) and Return on Investment (ROI) to identify the investment potential.
-Although both the metrics define the health of investment, result of both might not always go in the same direction.
-It is possible that a company might have higher ROE but poor ROI, or vice versa.
+Although both metrics define the health of investment, the result of both might not always go in the same direction.
+A company might have higher ROE but a poor ROI, or vice versa.
 Thus, to understand which metric to use when, it is crucial to understand the difference between ROI vs ROE.

 Return on Equity (ROE)

-ROE represents the financial performance of the company, or the money that the company makes on the basis of the individual’s total ownership stake.
-One can calculate it by dividing net income by shareholder’s equity.
-The formula for calculating shareholders equity is Asset of the company – Debt.
+ROE represents the company’s financial performance or the money that the company makes based on the individual’s total ownership stake.
+The formula to calculate ROE is net income divided by shareholder’s equity.
+The formula for calculating shareholders’ equity is Asset of the company – Debt.

-The purpose of calculating ROE is to find out how effectively the company is utilizing the assets to earn profits.
-Net income, in this case, is the total income, net of expense and taxes for a given period.
+The purpose of calculating ROE is to determine how effectively the company utilizes the assets to earn profits.
+Net income, in this case, is the total income, net of expenses, and taxes for a given period.

 ROE could be positive or negative, but it being good or bad depends on the industry standards.
-If a company is outperforming peers, then we can say that the company is performing better than others.
+If a company is outperforming its peers, we can say that it is performing better than others.
 However, investors mostly take S&P500 as a benchmark and compare the return of their investment against the same.